This fact sheet was updated on 12/9/20.

 Since it was first found in New York in 1967, duck plague outbreaks have been reported throughout the United States and Canada.
 Outbreaks occur with the greatest frequency in Maryland, California, Virginia, and New York.
 Domestic and captive waterfowl flocks are affected far more frequently than wild birds.
 In the United States there have only been two major outbreaks (and one minor outbreak in New York in 1967) of duck plague in migratory waterfowl.
 The first occurred in 1973 at the Lake Andes National Wildlife Refuge in South Dakota, and the second in the New York Finger Lakes region in 1994.
 Duck plague has also been reported in several countries in Europe and Asia.

 Susceptible birds can become infected with duck plague by coming into contact with a bird that is shedding the virus, or by coming into contact with an environment that is contaminated with feces or oral and nasal secretions from an infected bird.
-Ingesting food or water contaminated with the virus is a common mode of transmission.
+The virus can remain viable in the environment for weeks or even longer under certain environmental conditions (up to 60 days).
+Ingesting food or water contaminated with the virus is another common mode of transmission.
 Susceptible birds may become infected by way of inhalation of aerosolized secretions containing the virus.
 The virus can also be passed in eggs from a female to her offspring.
 In the United States, the majority of outbreaks occur from March to June when birds are crowded during spring migration and under stress due to seasonal weather changes, migration, and breeding.
 These stressors make the birds more susceptible to disease and the overcrowding facilitates disease transmission.

 As with most viral diseases, there is no treatment for duck plague.

-Prompt carcass disposal and environmental decontamination is key in control of duck plague outbreaks in wild flocks.
+Prevention revolves around separation of domestic and wild ducks.
+Captive-raised ducks released for hunting are to be discouraged or banned whenever possible.
+Feral ducks should be trapped and removed.
+Prompt carcass disposal and environmental decontamination is key in control of duck plague outbreaks in wild flocks as the virus is very persistent in the environment.
 When outbreaks occur in domestic flocks, the entire flock is often destroyed to prevent surviving birds from carrying the virus and initiating future outbreaks.
-The premises must also be thoroughly decontaminated and the carcasses burned.
+The premises must also be decontaminated to the extent possible and the carcasses burned.
 Vaccines against duck plague are used in the commercial duck industry, but the vaccines may not be effective in preventing illness in wild waterfowl.
 Domestic birds should be prevented from coming into contact with wild birds.
 The United States Fish and Wildlife Service has set up a national monitoring system for duck plague, so that outbreaks in wild and domestic flocks will be recognized and responded to quickly.